protofire/Cardano-Developer-Studio/examples/README.md

 - **On-Chain Helpers:** Functions that run on-chain, assisting with validations and the logic of smart contracts.
 - **Off-Chain Helpers:** Utilities that facilitate building transactions and communicating with the blockchain from an off-chain environment.
 - **Evaluation Helpers:** Tools for evaluating and simulating the execution of smart contracts, enabling thorough testing before deployment.

+## Testing Functions

+The project also includes functions for testing resource usage and transaction sizes.
+These functions help ensure that your contracts are efficient and comply with the constraints of the Plutus platform.

 ### Step-by-Step Guide: Using the Helpers Library